 - Conflict resolution

-Supports the Radiation Sources Regulatory Partnership (RSRP) for the USNRC and similar programs for other US Government agencies to assess and improve regulatory programs in developing countries.
+Supports the International Regulatory Development Partnership (IRDP) and the Radiation Sources Regulatory Partnership (RSRP) programs for the USNRC and similar programs for other US Government agencies to assess and improve regulatory programs in developing countries.
 Represents the USNRC during IAEA training and assessments in various countries.

 Director, Division of Fuel Cycle Facility Safety and Safeguards, 2011-2013